Electromagnetic radiation and health

 Electromagnetic radiation can be classified into two types: ionizing radiation and non-ionizing radiation, based on the capability of a single photon with more than 10 eV energy to ionize atoms or break chemical bonds.
 Extreme ultraviolet and higher frequencies, such as X-rays or gamma rays are ionizing, and these pose their own special hazards: see radiation poisoning.
 The field strength of electromagnetic radiation is measured in volts per meter (V/m).

 The most common health hazard of radiation is sunburn, which causes between approximately 100,000 and 1 million new skin cancers annually in the United States.

 In 2011, the World Health Organization (WHO) and the International Agency for Research on Cancer (IARC) have classified radiofrequency electromagnetic fields as possibly carcinogenic to humans (Group 2B).

 Hazards

 Dielectric heating from electromagnetic radiation can create a biological hazard.
 For example, touching or standing around an antenna while a high-power transmitter is in operation can cause burns.
 The mechanism is the same as that used in a microwave oven.

 The heating effect varies with the power and the frequency of the electromagnetic energy, as well as the inverse square of distance to the source.
 The eyes and testes are particularly susceptible to radio frequency heating due to the paucity of blood flow in these areas that could otherwise dissipate the heat buildup.

+Routine measurements in residential settings often include both electric and magnetic field strengths to characterize everyday exposure levels.